-We had to make our bats out of plaster and then secure them to the wheel head with lumps of clay.
+We made our bats out of plaster and then secure them to the wheel head with lumps of clay.
 How did we ever center anything?

-I bought my own wheel when I turned 40 -- a gift to myself.
-I threw on and off for 15 years and would have to take my greenware to various local potters for bisque and glaze firing.
-Inconvenient, but was thankful I had potters to support me.
+September 2004 - I bought a pottery wheel.
+I threw on and off for 15 years and would have various local potters bisque and glaze firing.
+Thank you Sally & Nanette!

 April 2019 - I purchased my own little kiln.
 Now I throw pots and fire all year long.
 I get to try different projects all at my own pace and time schedule.
 It's wonderful.

 November 2019 (Thanksgiving) I came up with the name Turkey Foot Pottery - you can read the story here.

 December 2021 - Opened Clay & Craft Studio with a small gallery and began offering Intro "Take-it-for-a-Spin" pottery lessons.

 July 2022 - As of July, over 150 sets of hands (big and small) have turned mud into something amazing - visit the photo gallery.